MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 The process consists of the following parts:

-1. **Enrollment:** Use Surface UEFI Configurator to enroll host devices and Surface docks into SEMM, following the instructions in [Secure Surface Dock ports with SEMM](secure-surface-dock-ports-semm.md).
-Surface Dock 2 or Surface Thunderbolt 4 Dock are supported for this scenario.
+1. **Enrollment:** Enroll Surface devices and docks into SEMM using the Surface UEFI Configurator, as outlined in [Secure Surface Dock ports with SEMM](secure-surface-dock-ports-semm.md).
+Supported docks include Surface Dock 2 and Surface Thunderbolt 4 Dock.
 Key to this workflow is the ability to turn off USB-C data, Ethernet data, and USB-C audio whenever devices are disconnected from an authorized Surface Dock located, for example, in a  workplace environment handling highly sensitive information.

 2. **Client configuration:** Install **UEFI Manager**, available from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703), on all Surface devices targeted for management.

 3. **Powershell scripts:** Go to [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) to download and modify the PowerShell scripts as appropriate for your environment.
 Use Microsoft Configuration Manager to deploy the scripts (as applications) to target devices, following the instructions in [Use Microsoft Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).

 Refer to the embedded comments for usage guidance.
 See [Appendix: SEMM PowerShell Scripts tech reference](#appendix-semm-powershell-scripts-tech-reference) for definitions and prerequisites.

 ## Manage USB-A ports